 Due to the modified schedule, the Board directed the State Policy Committee to concentrate on no more than five Special Orders of Business, along with making focused, limited changes to the 2021 policy document.
-In addition, due to limited in-person attendance and online remote participation, policy debate as we know it normally will not be possible.
+In addition, due to online remote participation, policy debate as we know it normally will not be possible.
 This year, the Policy Committee’s recommendations will be given an up/down vote by the delegates during convention with no discussion from the delegation.
 We ask any members with input and suggestions to please contact your District Policy Committee Member, the RMFU Director of External Affairs, or myself with those proposals no later than October 31st.
 These suggestions will be considered at a second Policy Committee meeting prior to convention for inclusion in the Redlined version that will be considered for an up/down vote at convention.

 2020 RMFU State Policy Committee Members (Map Below)